akiofujita/Food-Fighters/docs/source/index.rst

 Welcome to Food Fighters's documentation!
 ===================================

-**Food Fighters** is a Python library for cooks and food lovers that will provide recipes based on the ingredients you input.
+**Food Fighters** is a Flask-based web application that allows users to filter through a database of '_ recipes based on the ingredients users input.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+The database is populated using an open source recipe scraper from various websites such as Food Network.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.